shashankrxj/E-Voting-with-Homomorphic-Encryption/README.md

    - **View Results**: Accesses their own voting results after the tally is completed.

 ![Candidate_dashboard](https://github.com/user-attachments/assets/6390807e-a639-45b7-92cf-cd8b4c1f499b)
-This Imgae showing the number of vote the Individual candidate has got.
+This Image showing the number of vote the Individual candidate has got.

 3. **Voter**